Web Analytics

 The pacing of television shows, even those designed for babies, is extremely rapid compared to real life.
 Sensory overstimulation may condition children’s developing brains to expect this level of stimulation and intensity in everyday lives.

 Some studies have found an association between very early exposure to television and attention problems.
-For example, children who watched 2 hours of television a day before age three had a 20 percent greater chance of attention problems in elementary school, compared to those who did not watch television as babies and toddlers; watching faster-paced shows was more strongly associated with subsequent attention problems.9
+For example, children who watched 2 hours of television a day before age three had a 20% greater chance of attention problems in elementary school, compared to those who did not watch television as babies and toddlers; watching faster-paced shows was more strongly associated with subsequent attention problems.9

-It is important to note that these studies found a correlation between screen time and attention — not causation.
+It is important to note that these studies found a correlation between screen time for baby and attention — not causation.
 In other words, we cannot confidently conclude that screen time, or screen time alone, is the reason for later attention problems.
 To arrive at robust conclusions, one would need to conduct experiments that are not possible for ethical reasons: thankfully, no researcher would purposefully expose young children to what’s likely to be detrimental sensory overstimulation to see whether it would cause hyperactivity or cognitive impairment.
 So all studies on television viewing and attention in children have been — and likely will be — observational rather than experimental.

 Recently, however, an experiment was conducted on mice.
 Some young mice received excessive sensory stimulation: bright lights and sounds for 6 hours per day for 6 weeks (simulating a television-heavy household).
 These mice showed signs of impaired learning, impaired memory, increased risk-taking, and hyperactivity which researchers described as “ADHD-like.”10 We cannot directly extrapolate these findings to young humans, of course, but they are important to consider as we may never have much more definitive answers from science on this topic.